Most Durable Luggage 2018 – Top 6 Carry-Ons And Checked Luggage!

 The shell is made of extremely durable Bayer polycarbonate.
 Due to the matte finish it also manages to be highly scratch resistant.

 It is equipped with 4 soft-tread, dual-caster spinner wheels.
 We have seen a couple of reviewers complaining about the quality of these.
 But, our overall impression is that they are definitely good enough.
 The complaints were actually that a wheel broke and fell off.
 We somehow think that if this happens on the odd bag, it is due to some manufactural once-in-a-while error.
 The warranty should definitely cover this.

 The bag has a dual-trolley aluminum handle that locks in three heights, and a top handle for carrying and lifting it into the overhead bin.

-The insides are fine, but nothing special to be honest.
-A zippered mesh divider, a zippered pocket, and Y-shaped cross straps.
+The insides apart from the smart access door features have a zippered pocket, and Y-shaped cross straps.
 Works fine we believe!

 Victorinox offers their Swiss Tracker™ Bag Tracking Program, which enables you to meet your bag again in case it gets lost, for free!
 All you need to do is register your bag’s ID number at victorinox.com.

 If you are afraid to forget the combination you’ve chosen for the lock (and we are and do!) you can register that too!

 We are happy with this bag and believe it to be a very good buy if you are looking for a durable hard side carry-on!